deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 nim-embedding-nemo-embedding-ms-d58c..
 1/1     Running   0          87m
 ```

-5. Create a file `ingress-nim-embedding.yaml` similar to the LLM NIM ingress with service name `nim-embedding-nemo-embedding-ms`, port 8080 and path as `/embedding(/|$)(.*)`.
+5. Create a file `ingress-nim-embedding.yaml` similar to the LLM NIM ingress with service name `nim-embedding-nemo-embedding-ms`, port `8080`, and path `/embedding(/|$)(.*)`.
 Afterwards, deploy the ingress.

-6. Access the exposed service by making a curl request for testing (replace in below the `nims.example.com`)
+6. Access the exposed service by making a curl request for testing (replace in below the `nims.example.com` with your fully qualified domain name).

 ```bash
 curl 'GET' \